The K.I.S.S. Approach to Financial Independence

 * Invest in low-cost index funds.

-* Select an asset allocation that matches your risk tolerance.
+* Select an asset allocation that matches your age and risk tolerance.

 * Strive to contribute the max in your tax deferred accounts.